Leaving Poppy

-Leaving Poppy is a young adult thriller/horror novel by Kate Cann, published in 2006.
+Leaving Poppy is a 2006 young adult thriller/horror novel by Kate Cann.
 It won the 2008 Angus Book Award and was shortlisted for the 2007 Booktrust Teenage Prize.

 Plot

 Leaving Poppy is split into three parts.

 Part one

 The story starts with a girl, the main protagonist 'Amber' arriving at a house on Merral Road.
 She's unsure that it's the right house, as many others she tried weren't right.
 After entering the house that she begins to think back about her mother and half-sister Poppy, she thinks back to various previous events such as Amber's birthday which Poppy ruined.
 Amber had told her mother that she was going on holiday, but she found the house (17 Merral Road) on a flat sharing website, intending to stay there, telling her mother later by phone.
 Poppy is obviously a disturbed and emotionally unstable child from the beginning, she "cries all the time... refusing to eat."
 Amber saw herself moving as abandoning them.

 She meets Rory, who helps her with her case, which she promptly unpacks.
 Later she meets the rest of her housemates: Ben, Chrissie and Kaz.
 After eating the meal Ben had prepared that night, she asks about finding a job, determined she'll find one tomorrow.
 Amber had lied to them all, she wasn't ever on a gap year and never had a broken relationship.
 Upstairs Amber sees 'dust shapes', but thinks nothing of it.

 Amber recounts more of Poppy's previous actions and her bizarre relationship with her mother.
 Poppy acts violently, hurting another girl, then runs into her mother's bed leaving Poppy and their mother crying.
 Their mother refuses to admit that anything is Poppy's fault.
 The next day Amber looks for a job in many cafes and bars but can't find one.
 She eventually finds a cafe she loves and keeps asking for a job.
 She makes an apple crumble as a trial and eventually gets the job.
 The owner of the cafe (The Albatross) is Bert and the other cook is Marty.

 That night Amber wakes many times, because of the window rattling.
 After a day at work, Amber decides to get fit.
 On the way to number 17 she bumps into an old woman from 11 Merral Road, talking to her about where in the house she lives, mentioning the attic.
 She leaves Amber asking her why the last person left the house.
 Amber, thinking she's crazy quickly goes into the house.
 When heading up the stairs Amber thinks she sees the dust shadow again in the large ornate Edwardian mirror on the landing.
 She heads up to the attics, to find 2/3 of them full of junk.
 As she enters the last attic, Amber begins to notice things such as the iron bed and the wooden rocking chair, seem to falter and fade, so she eaves the attic quickly.